 The non-contributory feature of the Qualified Pension Plan provides a monthly benefit, payable in the form of a life annuity, equal to a flat rate (fixed dollar rate) times years of employment prior to July 1, 2006.
 The highest flat rate in effect on June 30, 2006 was \$47.45.
-Prior to July 1, 2006, following three months of employment, a participant could elect to be covered by the contributory feature of the plan and receive a contributory benefit in lieu of the non-contributory benefit.
+Prior to July 1, 2006, following three months of employment, a participant could elect to be covered by the contributory feature of the plan and receive a contributory benefit in lieu of the noncontributory benefit.
 The contributory benefit, payable in the form of a life annuity, is equal to 1.5% of Final Average Monthly Salary times years of employment (prior to July 1, 2006) while a contributory participant plus 0.4% of Final Average Monthly Salary in excess of the Social Security Breakpoint times years of employment (prior to July 1, 2006, not to exceed 35 years) while a contributory participant.
 Final Average Monthly Salary is the highest average monthly salary paid as of any five consecutive December 31 dates during the last 120 consecutive months prior to January 1, 2012 while a contributory participant.
-The Social Security Breakpoint is equal to 150% of the average of the Social Security Wage Base for the 35 year period ending with the calendar year in which occurs the 120 month period mentioned above.
 Normal retirement is age 65 and portions of early retirement benefits are available at age 62 unreduced for age.
 Early retirement benefits are available as early as age 55 with 10 years of service or at any age with 30 years of service with portions reduced from age 62.
+Mr. Bilolikar is currently eligible for early retirement benefits.
 If the employee was contributing to the plan as of June 30, 2006, future December 31 base pay amounts continue to be recognized for purposes of determining the Final Average Monthly Salary through December 31, 2011.
 Effective July 1, 2006, salaried employees accrue monthly cash balance benefits under the pension plan.
 The Cash Balance benefit is based on a hypothetical account which grows with 4% pay credits through December 31, 2011 and interest credits based on the 30-year Treasury bond rate which continue until commencement of benefit payments.
 The cash balance vesting requirement for service after January 1, 2008 is three years.
 At retirement, the vested account balance is payable as a lump sum or converted into a monthly benefit payable in the form of a life annuity.
 The benefit payable from the cash balance feature is reduced for early commencement if payment begins before age 65.
 Effective January 1, 2013, participants may elect to receive the entire value of the Qualified Pension Plan benefit as a lump sum.

-Nonqualified Pension Plans
+Nongualified Pension Plans

 Since the Qualified Pension Plan is a qualified plan, it is subject to the rules of the Code.
 The Code limits the amount of benefits that may be paid by a qualified plan and it limits the amount of salary that may be recognized in computing plan benefits.
-The maximum accrued benefit for 2016 is \$210,000 and the maximum annual salary the plan may recognize for 2011, the year the plan was frozen is \$245,000.
+The maximum accrued benefit for 2018 is \$220,000 and the maximum annual salary the plan may recognize for 2011, the year the plan was frozen is \$245,000.
 The Pension Parity Plan, an unfunded, nonqualified pension plan, restores any benefits lost due to the limitations on benefits and compensation imposed by the Code.
 The changes to the Qualified Pension Plan that took effect on July 1, 2006 and December 31, 2011 also apply to the Pension Parity Plan.